CameronCarlyon/AirbusHydraulicSystem/README.md

 - System Labels (1 & 2).

 # Conclusion
-This project provides a fundemental simulation of the Airbus A320 hydraulic system, both as a standalone web application and as an integration for Microsoft Flight Simulator 2020.
+This project provides a fundamental simulation of the Airbus A320 hydraulic system, both as a standalone web application and as an integration for Microsoft Flight Simulator 2020.
 It offers a representitive visual representation and interactive elements.